13th IASA World Congress 2027

 8. There will be no full panel submissions; only individual or collaborative papers.

-- Early and mid-career participants are eligible to apply for IASA’s Emory Elliott Award (Click for more details) for outstanding papers.
-(Deadlines for Full Paper Submission: TBA)
+2. Early and mid-career participants are eligible to apply for IASA’s Emory Elliott Award (Click for more details) for outstanding papers.
+(Deadlines for Full Paper Submission: November 15, 2026)

-- Presenters are also encouraged to submit their papers to the upcoming linked issue of the Review of International American Studies (RIAS) (Click for more details on the journal.), IASA’s SCOPUS-indexed journal published by the University of Silesia Press.
+3. Presenters are also encouraged to submit their papers to the upcoming linked issue of the Review of International American Studies (RIAS) (Click for more details on the journal.), IASA’s SCOPUS-indexed journal is published by the University of Silesia Press.

 Timeline